SymmetricChaos/SimpleCAS/README.md

 [logo]: https://github.com/SymmetricChaos/SimpleCAS/blob/master/ImageFiles/simpleCASlogo.png "SimpleCAS"

-The purpose of SimpleCAS is not to provide a practical library for computer algebra since there are already much better options for that.
-Instead SimpleCAS is meant to be examinable for people who are curious about how such systems work.
+SimpleCAS is a computer algebra library that is meant to be simple enough (and hopefully written clearly enough) that a curious person can examine it, take it apart, and extend it.

 ## Features
-Currently three kinds of objects are supported by SimpleCAS:
+Currently four kinds of objects are supported by SimpleCAS:

-### Rational Numbers
+### Rational
 Rational numbers are represented in simplest form.

-### Univariate Polynomials
+### QPoly
 Univariate polynomials with rational coefficients.

-### Rational Functions
+### RFunc
 True quotient of polynomials, represented in simplest form.

+### PSeries
+Power series with finite or infinite terms.

+## Not Planned
-## Multivariate Polynomials
+### Multivariate Polynomials
 Multivariate polynomials would, to my knowledge, require fundamentally redesigning the logic of how the system treats polynomials to be vastly more complex.
-For this reason there are no plans to include multivariate polynomials in SimpleCAS.
+Because the simplicity of the QPoly object is central to making SimpleCAS easy to understand there are no plans to include multivariate polynomials in SimpleCAS.

+### Radicals and Logarithms
+Can't figure out a good way to handle these right now.